• Consultations

 To the gym management, members who hire personal trainers are more valuable than those who just pay their gym membership dues each month.
 That's because those members generate more money for the facility.

 The personal training department is usually the #1 moneymaker in the gym.
-Sometimes bonuses are tied to how much revenue a manager can make and sometimes the trainers also get rewarded for how much revenue they can make per pay period.
+Sometimes bonuses are tied to how much revenue a manager can make and sometimes, the trainers also get rewarded for how much revenue they can make per pay period.

-I'm all for capitalism but I have really big problems with this make them sore policy.
-For one thing, it's UNETHICAL to purposely try to
+I'm all for capitalism, but I have really big problems with this make them sore policy.
+For one thing, it's UNETHICAL to try to purposely

 make people sore.
 Fitness trainers are members of the health care system.
 Policies to hurt members are tantamount to doctors prescribing drugs for conditions you don't have.